BloomTech-Labs/mydish-be/README.md

   password
 };
 res = {
-  message: 'You have logged in',
+  message: "You have logged in",
   id: "(number) the ID of the user/cook",
   token: "authentication token for the session"
 };